tgvoskuilen/meshBalancing/README.md

 Note: The redistributeParPlus function does NOT work.
 For some reason it does not redistribute the cellLevel and pointLevel fields (hexRef8.distribute crashes) so it is only redistributing the refinement history.
+The cellLevel volScalarField is mapped, but pointLevel is a bit more tricky.

 A workaround may be to reconstruct the cellLevel and pointLevel manually from the distributed refinement history.